 Once you've undergone a hearing evaluation to determine the type and severity of your hearing loss, our hearing aid specialists can help you find the best solution for your needs.

-We have hearing aid centers throughout Western Pennsylvania and the Pittsburgh area, including in Monroeville, Penn Hills, South Hills, Harmarville, and North Huntington.
-In addition, for those who struggle with limited mobility or otherwise cannot make it to us, we also offer
+We have hearing aid centers throughout Western Pennsylvania and the Pittsburgh area, including in Monroeville, Penn Hills, South Hills, Harmarville, North Huntington, and throughout the Pittsburgh area.
+In addition, for those who struggle with limited mobility or otherwise cannot make it to us, we also offer house calls

 We're glad you asked!
 The first step is to schedule a hearing evaluation with one of our expert audiologists, either by phone or through our website.
 We'll be happy to answer any questions you have and get you set up with an appointment that's convenient for you!